paperless-ngx/paperless-ngx/docs/usage.md

 - File path, including wildcards.
 Note that enabling `PAPERLESS_CONSUMER_RECURSIVE` would allow, for example, automatically assigning documents to different owners based on the upload directory.
 - Mail rule.
 Choosing this option will force 'mail fetch' to be the workflow source.
+- Content matching (`Added` and `Updated` triggers only).
+Filter document content using the matching settings.
 - Tags (`Added` and `Updated` triggers only).
-Will filter for documents with any of the specified tags
+Filter for documents with any of the specified tags
 - Document type (`Added` and `Updated` triggers only).
 Filter documents with this doc type
 - Correspondent (`Added` and `Updated` triggers only).
 Filter documents with this correspondent